zxxwxyyy/sonique/README.md

 - `--llms`:
     - Selection of the name of Large Language Model to extract video description to tags
     - *Default*: Mistral 7B
+- `--low-resource`:
+    - If set to True, models from video -> tags stage will run in 4-bit.
+Only set it to False if you have enough GPU memory.
+    - *Default*: True
 - `--instruments`:
     - Input instrument condition
     - *Default*: None